bbauska/UC-Davis-JS-Basics/readme.md

   alt="Select console tab to write JavaScript." />
 <!-- ![](./images/media/image57.png){width="5.0in" height="3.071581364829396in"} -->

-But what I really want to do to write some JavaScript is the console.
-So click on the console.
+<p>But what I really want to do to write some JavaScript is the console.
+So
+click on the console.
 And click the garbage can to clear console screen.
 And now I can do things like create a variable, var cheese = &quot;yummy&quot;.
-And again, yummy is assigned to cheese, the variable cheese here, put a semi colon and press Enter.
+And again, yummy is assigned to cheese, the variable cheese here, put a semi colon and press Enter.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 58. var cheese = "yummy"; (42) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->